Dissertation Book Project:

 Under what conditions philanthropic foundations act as policy entrepreneurs during global governance crises?
 This study examines global health emergencies as focusing events, spanning seven major outbreaks either declared or considered for declaration as Public Health Emergencies of International Concern (PHEICs) by the World Health Organization (WHO) between 2002 and 2019 – from SARS, to Polio, to Ebola – to demonstrate the mechanisms beyond funding by which large independent foundations influence the global health policy agenda over time.

 This mixed-method project sheds light on mechanisms by which foundations engage in global governance policy process to produce a model of foundation engagement in global health emergency response.
 I employ statistical analysis, interviews with foundation and UN officials, and process tracing to analyze variation in engagement of 525 foundation funders over 18 years.
 Causal mechanisms underlying quantitative results are tested in three case studies drawing on additional interviews and process tracing to examine foundation engagement in the 2009 H1N1 response, 2014 Polio outbreak response, and 2014 Ebola response.
 In a shadow case, I test my theory using preliminary data from the COVID-19 response.
 Results illuminate the mechanisms by and extent to which foundations—a relatively understudied actor in international relations—operate within global governance networks to catalyze policy change.
-My first article on this topic, a conceptual piece examining the history and role of philanthropy in international relations as it relates to the COVID-19 pandemic, is under review and has received a Revise and Resubmit.
-I expect to submit two additional papers presenting preliminary findings by Spring 2021.
+My first article on this topic, a conceptual piece examining the history and role of philanthropy in international relations as it relates to the COVID-19 pandemic, is forthcoming in International Studies Review.
+I expect to submit two additional papers presenting preliminary findings in Summer 2021.

 Pandemics and Borders